UCLA's AI-Based Literature Class Ridiculed for Incomprehensible AI-Generated Textbook

 Dark Ages

-UCLA has announced that, starting next year, it will offer a comparative literature course on medieval and Renaissance-era writing that will make heavy use of AI-generated materials.
+UCLA has announced that, starting in 2026, it will offer a comparative literature course on medieval and Renaissance-era writing that will make heavy use of AI-generated materials.

-The reaction from writers and academics has been one of outrage — but also mockery.
-That's because the cover for the course's AI-generated textbook is total fucking gobbledygook.
-Nevermind the pseudo-illuminated-manucript-styled visuals that are all over the place — the text itself is absolute nonsense.
+The reaction from writers and academics has been one of outrage, but also mockery.
+That’s because the cover of the course’s AI-generated textbook is total gibberish.
+Setting aside the pseudo-illuminated-manuscript-style visuals that appear throughout, the text itself is absolute nonsense.

 Closed Loop

 In this case, the AI tool used to create the course materials was Kudu, a platform for creating digital textbooks.
-Kudu was created by another UCLA professor, which is probably why we're witnessing this forced-sounding plug.
+Kudu was developed by another UCLA professor, which may explain the somewhat forced plug.

-According to course professor Zrinka Stahuljak, she created the textbook and assignments by supplying her own course notes from previous versions of the class to the AI tool, which wouldn't pull from any outside sources, ostensibly making its output much more reliable.
-This is also supposed to discourage students from using other AIs to cheat, somehow.
+According to course professor Zrinka Stahuljak, she created the textbook and assignments by supplying her own course notes from previous versions of the class to the AI tool.
+The system was deliberately restricted from pulling from any outside sources, ostensibly making its output more reliable.
+This approach is also intended to discourage students from using other AIs to cheat.

 “It will only respond based on course content,” Stahuljak said.
 “So it’s there to help our students, but it also reduces the risk of them using ChatGPT to generate their homework assignments.”